-Temperature is maintained by heating or chilling the water that is circulated throughout the system through coaxial material supply hoses, insulated jackets with tracer tubing, and the CP Gun water manifold.
+Temperature is maintained by heating or chilling the water that is circulated throughout the system through coaxial material supply hoses, insulated jackets with tracer tubing, and the water manifold that bolts onto the two-component meter.

 Temperature setpoint and out-of-range limit are user adjustable.
 If the process temperature goes outside of this limit, a fault is posted, along with on-screen help information for use in troubleshooting.